c0pperdragon/A-VideoBoard/zxspectrummod/README.md

 ## Motivation

-As many home computers of the era, the ZX Spectrum (16K,48K) generates its video output in the form of a composite signal that was if notoriously bad quality, even if viewed on an analogue cathode ray tube.
+As many home computers of the era, the ZX Spectrum (16K,48K) generates its video output in the form of a composite signal that was of notoriously bad quality, even if viewed on an analogue cathode ray tube.
 With modern LCD screens that do some digital preprocessing of the signal, the result is even more horrible.